johnmaxrin/vita/index.markdown

 ---

 # About
-Hi, I am Robert and I am doing my bachelor's in Information Technology.
+Hello, I am Robert and I am pursuing my bachelor's degree in Information Technology.
 I am interested in **Autonomous MAVs**, Swarm Intelligence, **IoT**, Peer-to-Peer Networks, Deep Learning, Distributed Learning, and Web Application Development tools.
-Currently, I am working on **Herd AI**, A swarm of autonomous MAVs that can do things together and can be tracked over the internet.
-I am very much interested in solving problems in my research areas.
+My current project is **Herd AI**, an autonomous swarm of MAVs that can move together and can be tracked over the internet.
+I am very interested in solving problems in the area of IoT.

 ---